josepher-lambertyo/notes/README.md

 # 2023-12-22
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems tend to be more prone to bugs and harder to maintain.
 Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
 Remember, code is read far more often than it is written, so prioritize clarity and maintainability over cleverness."

+# 2023-12-23
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, there will always be multiple things that need to get done.
+By identifying which tasks are most important and which can wait, you can make sure that you focus on the right things at the Right time.
+Use a task management tool, such as Trello or Asana, to keep track of your work and make adjustments as needed.
+ -
+Next, planning ahead is crucial.
+Before starting a new project or a difficult task, take some time to think about how you will approach it.
+Break it down into smaller, manageable steps, then allocate time for each step.
+Having a clear plan will make it easier to stay focused and avoid getting lost in the code.
+Also, don't forget to schedule time in for breaks and to avoid burnout.